Find Cheap Life Insurance Quotes in Your Area

 We've already discussed making sure your children are taken care of if you pass away unexpectedly, but dependents aren't always kids.
-Ill-prepared parents can also be reliant on your money to assist in paying for their retirement years.
-Paying for elder care (nursing homes, assisted living facilities, in-home care, etc) can exact an enormous financial toll, and if you're not there to help pay for it, life insurance can assure that they're taken care of.
+Ill-prepared parents can also be reliant on their adult children's money to assist in paying for their retirement years.
+Paying for elder care (nursing homes, assisted living facilities or in-home care) can exact an enormous financial toll.
+If you are suddenly not there to help pay for it, life insurance money can help continue their care.

 The majority of single people have nobody depending on their future earning ability (at least not yet).
-Because of this, life insurance is not necessary unless you're purchasing a policy in anticipation of upcoming event in your life, ie: a wedding or the birth of a child.
+Because of this, life insurance is unnecessary unless you're purchasing a policy in anticipation of an upcoming event in your life like the birth of a child or a marriage.

 Anybody without dependents

-Assuming you have no dependents (children, spouses or parents) who are relying on you, you don't NEED life insurance.
+Assuming you have no dependents (children, spouses or parents) who rely on you, you don't need life insurance.
 Your premature death more than likely won't cause any undue financial stress on others.

 If you've stocked away enough money to pay for loved ones who still need financial support, you may not need life insurance.
 Assuming your assets (ideally, liquid assets) are enough to cover everything from funeral costs to estate taxes to your loved ones' future cost of living, you can consider passing on the purchase of a life insurance policy.

 Because certain types of life insurance, such as term insurance, are very affordable, we always think you should apply the 'better safe than sorry' adage.
-Monthly premiums can vary widely but as a benchmark, a healthy 30 year-old male can purchase a 20-year term life policy with $200,000 in coverage for $28 per month from MetLife.
-As always we suggest you shop around and get quotes from a handful of insurance providers so you can compare prices across companies and make a well-informed decision.
+Monthly premiums can vary widely, but as a benchmark, the average cost of life insurance for a $500,000, 20-year term policy is approximately $126 a month, or possibly even less.
+Shop around and get quotes from a handful of insurance providers , so you can compare prices across companies and make a well-informed decision.